kieltyka-oscilar/workflow-data-generation/README.md

 ```
 Upload Assets → Confirm Rules → Confirm Schema → Configure Data → Distribution → Preview → Generate
 ```

+### Context-Aware String Generation

+When a field is identified as a string, the generator inspects the field name (key) to intelligently generate context-appropriate data.
+It specifically looks for the following phrases in your keys to generate matching fake data:

+Names: first_name, last_name
+Contact Info: email, phone
+Address: address_street1, street, city, state, zip, country_code Personal/Identity: ssn, social, dob, birth
+Digital: ip_address, deviceid, timestamp
+Business: company
+If the generator doesn't recognize a specific keyword for strings, it will fall back to using an example value provided in the schema, the base sample value, or a randomized fake word.

+### Numeric Generation

+For number inputs, it generates bounded values based on any configured min or max rules in the schema, defaulting to large random numbers if no bounding configuration is available.

+### Booleans
+boolean fields are automatically generated dynamically as true/false using randomized splits for coverage.

+### Logical Rule Fuzzing
+In addition to basic typing, the data generator recognizes operator constraints from your workflows and alters the generated data to fit boundaries, including:

+Numbers close to defined integer/float boundaries (e.g., <=, >=, <, >)
+Equality/Inequality matchers (==, !=)
+List inclusions (IN, NOT IN)
+Null checks (IS NULL, IS NOT NULL)

 ---